-If you’re like me, you read and store books on an eBook reader, view and store important documents and e-mail messages on your computer, receive and pay your bills online, and even submit your taxes electronically. in an age when you can do so much with electronic media, you don’t need to store paper consent forms on shelves or in filing cabinets.
-Dentrix offers a paperless solution for filling out, signing, and storing consent forms that is efficient and easy to use. this article explores the benefits of using digital consent forms and then explains how to modify and use consent forms in the Dentrix treatment Planner.
+If you’re like me, you read and store books on your phone or tablet, view and store important documents and e-mails on your computer, receive and pay your bills online, and even submit your taxes electronically.
+In an age when you can do so much with electronic media, you don’t need to store paper consent forms on shelves or in filing cabinets.
+Dentrix offers a paperless solution for creating, filling out, signing, and storing consent forms that is efficient and easy to use.
+This article explores the benefits of using digital consent forms and then explains how to create new forms or modify existing forms in the Dentrix Treatment Planner.

 The Benefits of Digital Consent Forms

 To use a consent form in the Treatment Planner, right-click the treatment plan case that requires a signed consent form, and then click Consent Forms.
-In the Dentrix Consent Forms dialog box, select the appropriate form type from the Select Consent Form list box.
+In the Dentrix Consent Forms dialog box, select the appropriate form type from the Select Consent Form drop-down list.

-Then click Add to view the consent form.
+Then click the green Add icon (+) to view and sign the form.

 Have the patient and a practice representative electronically sign the consent form using a pointing device, such as a mouse, touch-screen, or a supported signature pad.
 Click Save and then Close.
 For additional information, read Adding Consent Forms to Cases in Dentrix Help.

 Retrieving Signed Consent Forms